Rohitsinghwho/React-interview-questions/React-Interview-questions.md

 ```

-### What is " e " or sometimes referred as event inside the inside the callback above?
+### What is " e " or sometimes referred as event inside the callback above?
 - " e " is just a event object that represents the information about the event that just occured it can form submit , value change (onChange) or other events which are avaibable in javascript.
 - Some methods and properties are as follows:-
     - e.type => Represents the type of event that occured.